bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 As we mentioned before, WAMP clients can play any of the 4 roles described in the previous sections (Caller, Callee, Publisher, Subscriber) or any combination of those at the same time.

-This, in effect, offers a Peer-to-peer programming model, where all WAMP clients are equal in that they can all play anyone of the WAMP client roles.
+This, in effect, offers a Peer-to-peer programming model, where all WAMP clients have the same capabilities.

-This not only avoids the traditional distinction between RPC clients and RPC server, biut also allows architectures that are impossible with traditional RPC frameworks.
-For example, in WAMP a browser-based client can call procedures on another browser-based client or a mobile-based client!
+This not only avoids the traditional distinction between RPC clients and RPC server, but also allows architectures that are impossible with traditional RPC frameworks.
+For example, in WAMP, a browser-based client can call procedures on another browser-based client or a mobile client!

-So we finally have a distributed systemns programming model that doesn't treat browsers and mobile phones as dumb terminals, which was the assumption behind mainstream protocols like HTTP and gRPC.
+With WAMP we finally have a distributed systemns programming model that doesn't treat web browsers and smartphones as dumb terminals, which is the underlying (unspoken) assumption behind mainstream protocols like HTTP and gRPC.
+This is critical as smartphones today are 1,000 times more powerful than a supercomputer of the 80s[^1].

+[^1]: The Cray-2 Supercomputer delivered 1.9 GFLOPS in 1982 while the current  Apple A16 delivers 2,000 GFLOPS.